arduino/docs-content/content/hardware/08.kits/maker/plant-watering-kit/tutorials/iot-smart-garden-setup-with-nanorp2040/content.md

 ![GIF of zip-tying the cables](assets/ziptie.gif)

-## IoT Cloud Setup
+### IoT Cloud Setup

-***If you are new to the Arduino IoT Cloud, please refer to the [Getting Started Guide](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started) or visit the [full documentation](https://docs.arduino.cc/cloud/iot-cloud) to learn more about the service.***
+If you are new to the Arduino IoT Cloud, check out our [Getting Started Guide](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started).

 Begin by navigating to the [Arduino IoT Cloud](https://create.arduino.cc/iot/things).
 You will need to have a registered account with Arduino to use it.
 Follow the steps below to set up the Arduino IoT Cloud.

 **1.** Create a new Thing, and select/configure the Nano RP2040 board.
 Note that the board needs to be connected to your computer during this setup.